zeitgitter/git-timestamp/README.md

 provide timestamping services.
 So a user may choose a subset of them which are mutually independent and generally trustworthy.

+[Installation and typical usage of the timestamping client is documented in `doc/Install.md`](doc/Install.md).

 # Name

 The `igitt` name can refer to